Horsebus

 A horse-bus or horse-drawn omnibus was a large, enclosed, and sprung horse-drawn vehicle used for passenger transport before the introduction of motor vehicles.
-It was mainly used in the late 19th century in both the United States and Europe, and was one of the most common means of transportation in cities.
-In a typical arrangement, two wooden benches along the sides of the passenger cabin held several sitting passengers facing each other.
+It was widely used in the 19th century in the United States, Europe, and other nations where horse-drawn transport was used and was one of the most common means of public transportation in cities.
+In a typical arrangement, two wooden benches along the sides of the passenger cabin held sitting passengers facing each other.
 The driver sat on a separate, front-facing bench, typically in an elevated position outside the passengers' enclosed cabin.
 In the main age of horse buses, many of them were double-decker buses.
 On the upper deck, which was uncovered, the longitudinal benches were arranged back to back.

-Similar, if smaller, vehicles were often maintained at country houses (and by some hotels and railway companies) to convey servants and luggage to and from the railway station.
-Especially popular around 1870–1900, these vehicles were known as a 'private omnibuses' or 'station buses'; coachman-driven, they would usually accommodate four to six passengers inside, with room for luggage (and sometimes additional seating) on the roof.
+Similar, if smaller, vehicles were often maintained at country houses (and by some hotels and railway companies) to convey servants and luggage to and from railway stations.
+Especially popular around 1870–1900, these vehicles were known as 'private omnibuses' or 'station buses'.
+Coachman-driven, they would usually accommodate four to six passengers inside, with room for luggage (and sometimes additional seating) on the roof.

 A small open wagon with or without a top, but with an arrangement of the seats similar to horse-drawn omnibuses, was called a wagonette.